wallarm/product-documentation/docs/latest/updating-migrating/node-artifact-versions.md

 ### 4.10.2 (2024-03-08)

-* Improved filtering node and Wallarm Cloud synchronization, enhancing reliability
+* Internal improvements for higher reliability and security, including better synchronization between the filtering node and Wallarm Cloud, securing the `wallarm` user with a non-interactive shell, and other changes that do not affect the usage flow
 * Updated the `appstructure` package
 * Updated the `api-firewall` package
 * Fixed the vulnerabilities:

     * [CVE-2021-43809](https://nvd.nist.gov/vuln/detail/CVE-2021-43809)
     * [CVE-2023-48795](https://nvd.nist.gov/vuln/detail/CVE-2023-48795)
-* Enhanced security by setting the `wallarm` user to a non-interactive shell (`/sbin/nologin`), preventing direct login
-* Increased Tarantool's read-ahead buffer to 16 MB from 16 KB, reducing buffer size warnings and improving reliability

 ### 4.10.1 (2024-02-21)